Berg0162/simcline/README.md

   }
   .
 ```
-The Companion App can serve as a permanent display for the grade and cycling data<br>
+In addition to the OLED display the Companion App can serve as a permanent display for the grade and cycling data<br>

 # Mechanical Construction of SIMCLINE<br>
 There is an elaborated <b>Instructable</b> available with all the nitty gritty of how to construct and compose the material components of the SIMCLINE.<br>